 Immunisation against influenza and whooping cough is important to help protect you and your unborn baby, and to pass your protection to your baby after they are born.

-Immunisation against influenza and whooping cough during pregnancy is recommended by the Ministry of Health, and free (influenza immunisation is free for pregnant women during the influenza season, usually early March to the end of July).
+Immunisation against influenza and whooping cough during pregnancy is recommended by the Ministry of Health, and free.
 Talk to your doctor or practice nurse, or your midwife to find out how to protect you and your child.

 Mothers pass some of their immunity along to their babies during pregnancy.
 This provides some protection to newborn babies during the first few weeks of life until they are able to be immunised.